kaka-zuumi/PIPFI_trainingAndTestingKit/README.md

 ## How is the neural network stored?

+A neural network is defined by its (1) architecture, (2) inputs, and (3) parameters, where the parameters is usually a large number of adjustable weights and biases.
+The example below shows a 311-20-29-1 architecture where the 311 input neurons are a function of the atomic coordinates.
+For a PES, the single value predicted at the end is the energy.

 ![Alt text](arch1.png?raw=true "Neural Network Architecture")

-A neural network is defined by its (1) architecture, (2) inputs, and (3) parameters, where the parameters is usually a large number of adjustable weights and biases.
 Nearly all of this information is specified in a single network file: "net.1".
 The header describes the architecture: the number of hidden layers, the number of neurons per layer, and the total number of parameters.
 The second section describes the inputs' bounds: the minimum and maximum value of each input (and one extra line for the output).
 The last section describes the parameters: The connection between each layer and the next neurons is given as a set of four indexes, followed by the value of each parameter in a single column.
 Finally, the way the inputs are defined (with respect to the coordinates) are specified in the PIPfile.

 ### The network file